 Strategy and scenario planning

-In 2019, Suncor developed a new 2°C scenario with IHS Markit* in line with our support for both the TCFD and the Paris Agreement.
-This work is informing our long-term business planning and corporate strategy and allows us to understand what a pathway could entail to keep global temperatures from rising 2°C, or less, by 2100 compared with pre-industrial levels.
-Several key insights emerged from this work including:
+Suncor’s 2°C scenario, developed in 2019 with IHS Markit* is informing our long-term business planning and corporate strategy and allows us to understand what a pathway could entail to keep global temperatures from rising 2°C or less, by 2100 compared with pre-industrial levels.

 In Rivalry, population growth, urbanization and growing middle class drive energy demand – diverse supply is required to satisfy demand, with intense competition for market share between energy sources.